knutli/lrn2eth/README.md

 # lrn2eth
-My learning journey, from zero experience with coding, to becoming a Solidity champ
+My learning journey, from zero experience with coding, to becoming a Solidity whiz kid

 **Data types**
 - variables
-- uint, int,
+- uint, uint8, uint256, int +++
 - string
 - address
 - array[] (if you set an array, you can either define its size like array[3] or leave it like array[] for it to be infinitely long
 - struct{} (define a new data type, and in it, I define what it contains)
 - mapping(data type => data type)

-Arrays, structs and mappings are special data types, and solidity needs to be told where they are supposed to be saved.
+Arrays, structs and mappings are special data types, and solidity needs to be told where they are supposed to be saved -> memory, storage or calldata.
 It already knows where uint will be saved, so you dont need to specify for those.
 A string is secretly/behind the scenes an array.

 **Storing data**
 - The EVM stores data in stack, memory, storage, calldata, code and logs